drmxm/shobo/README.md

 The container now self-manages the TensorRT plan: on start it checks `/work/ros2_ws/models/yolov8n.engine`, and if missing or stale compared to the ONNX file it runs `trtexec` with the Jetson GPU to regenerate it.
 This guarantees version compatibility with the deployed JetPack.
+The engine is no longer bind-mounted from the host in `docker-compose.yml`, so TensorRT is always free to emit a fresh plan that matches the device you launch on.
 The bundled ONNX already encodes the static `1x3x640x640` input shape, so the builder relies on that shape instead of forcing an optimization profile.
 If you export a dynamic variant for multi-shape support, pass your own `--minShapes/--optShapes/--maxShapes` flags when rebuilding the engine.

 If you prefer to bake a custom model ahead of time, you can still export ONNX or engines using the tooling under `tools/` and drop the files into `ros2_ws/` before